aimhigherweb/iec_website/content/what-we-do/keratoconus.md

 <br>

-**Corneal graft:** In rare situations, someone with severe keratoconus can develop corneal hydrops, a condition where the back surface of the cornea ruptures due to extreme thinning, causing corneal swelling and pain.
-These patients often require a [corneal graft](https://www.innovativeeyecare.com.au/what-we-do/corneal-grafts) due to the residual scarring.
-The longer this can be delayed with contact lens wear and careful management the better – grafts have a risk of rejection, require long courses of steroid drops, and often require spectacles or contact lenses after the surgery.
+**Corneal graft:** When keratoconus is no longer progressing, corneal grafts can be an option for those who still have poor vision with glasses or contact lenses.
+This can be due to corneal scarring as a direct result of keratoconus or because of corneal hydrops, a condition where the back surface of the cornea ruptures due to extreme thinning.
+A corneal graft may also be used when contact lenses are no longer tolerable to wear.
+However, grafts have a risk of rejection, require long courses of steroid drops, and often require spectacles or contact lenses after the surgery.

+**Intracorneal ring segments (ICRS):** In certain cases, plastic rings can be inserted into the cornea to both artificially thicken and flatten the cornea.
+This is only an option for those with mild short-sightedness (under –5D) for whom contact lenses and glasses are unsatisfactory, and even then will need a consultation with an ophthalmologist to determine if ICRS is suitable.

 #### **Keratoconus vs. Pellucid Marginal Corneal Degeneration**